Swiip/generator-gulp-angular/docs/user-guide.md

 One of the goals of the generator is to bring to you a test environment already configured so you have only to write your tests.

-As it is today the guideline, the tests files are placed directly in the source folder next to the file you want to test.
+As it is today's guideline, the tests files are placed directly in the source folder next to the file you want to test.
 The distinction used to separate source and test is on the file extension: `*.spec.js` and `*.mock.js`.

 The `karma.conf.js` file delivered with the project is plugged with the same features and configurations than the Gulp scripts.
 The [File injection](#file-injection) used to populate the `index.html` file is used with the same behaviors to parameter karma.